ful1e5/Google_Cursor/CONTRIBUTING.md

-# Contributing to Googele Cursor
+# Contributing to Google Cursor

 I love your input!
 I want to make contributing to this project as easy and transparent as possible, whether it's: